enricopiseddu/lendingPool/README.md

 ## 2. Background
-This section provides an overview of Decentralized Finance, Lending Pools, their functionalities, and their assets.
+This section provides an overview of Decentralized Finance, Lending Pools, their functionalities, their assets and some technical definitions useful for a basic comprehension of Aave and this work.

+### Key concepts
 **_Decentralized Finance_** DeFi is a financial system based and living on blockchain technology.
 In DeFi, contrary to classical finance, all actions are performed by users - that have direct and total control of their resources - without of need for any trusted central authority.

 **_Lending Pools and functionalities_**  In DeFi, a LP can be considered a smart contract towards which users can send transactions in order to lend and borrow crypto-assets, trusting the contract without a central entity.
 In general, a LP contains different reserves represented by other smart contracts handling these assets.